 duplex and the diplex methods.
 On one and the same line are used two sets of receiving instruments, one of which (worked by a polarized relay) works only when the direction of the current is changed, the other of which (worked by a non-polarized relay adjusted with springs to move only with a certain minimum force) works only when the strength of the current is changed and is independent of their direction.
-In quadruplex working, as in duplex working, there are two general methods: differential methods, depending upon the balancing of currents in two sets of windings; and bridge methods, depending upon the balancing of potentials as in a Wheatstone's bridge.
-If in Fig. 281, - which is a bridge method, the diplex transmitting apparatus just described were inserted at each end instead of the two keys R and R', and if between A and B were placed in series the two relays, the figure would represent the general arrangement of the quadruplex system as used widely in the United The differential method, as distinguished from the bridge method of duplexing, is also commonly used in quadruplex telegraphy, especially on land-lines not exceeding 300 miles in length.
+If in Fig. 281, the diplex transmitting apparatus just described were inserted at each end instead of the two keys R and R', and if between A and B were placed in series the two relays, the figure would represent the general arrangement of the quadruplex system as used widely in the United States.